ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/ats-and-ci-cd-2.md

 ![](attachments/ats-and-ci-cd-2/your-new-api-key.png)

-Keep your API key at hand you need later on.
+Keep your API key at hand, you need it later on.

-You now generated the CI/CD access API key, you need this to gain access to your app in ATS.
+You now generated the CI/CD API key, you need this to gain access to your app in ATS.
 Next, the CI/CD template is explained.

 ### 4.2 CI/CD Template